microbit-more/mbit-more-v2/README.md

 Open a Scratch3-Mod application ✨ [Microbit More](https://microbit-more.github.io/) to use this extension.
 You can code using its extended blocks and all blocks in normal Scratch3 on this app.

-You don't need to run [Scratch Link](https://scratch.mit.edu/microbit) when your browser is Chrome, Edge or 'Web Bluetooth API' supporting one (the browser in Chromebook, [‎Scrub](https://apps.apple.com/jp/app/scrub-web-browser/id1569777095) in iPadOS, like that).
+You don't need to run [Scratch Link](https://scratch.mit.edu/microbit) when your browser is Chrome, Edge or 'Web Bluetooth API' supporting browser (the browser in Chromebook, [Scrub](https://apps.apple.com/jp/app/scrub-web-browser/id1569777095) in iPadOS, like that).

 ## How to Use in Xcratch